wasim-ullah/wasim-blog/content/post/netlify-cms-and-forestry.md

 ## Security
 They are run in HTML deployed using API over CDN protected by Let's Encrpt Authority, therefore security is all time high.

+## Cost
+All you have to spend is buying a domain name, which by the way, you could also do for free from <a href="https://www.freenom.com/" target="_blank">FreeNom</a>.
+Then your files are hosted for free on Github and DNS can be either Netlify's or your own hosting provider.
+What's left?
+Emails?
+Use Zoho free for creating upto 25 emails using SPF and DKIM records.